isomerpages/moe-admiraltysec/_news-and-highlights/2026 National Robotics Programming Competition (NRPC).md

 meaningful competition.
 In 2017, we updated NRPC to National Robotics Programming Competition to better reflect the coding and computational thinking aspect.
-The competition took a 2 year break in 2020 and 2021 due to COVID and transited to online format in 2022 offering only to primary schools.</p>
+The competition took a 2 year break in 2020 and 2021 due to COVID and transited to online format in 2022 offering only to primary schools.
+In 2026, NRPC is open to both primary and secondary schools, with Admiralty Secondary School and Nanyang Polytechnic helming the respective categories.</p>
 <p></p>
 <p></p>
 <p></p>